 A theoretical and historical evaluation of different economic and political systems, planning strategies, and their effects on economic growth, democracy, equity, and effectiveness.
 The course examines the historical experience of political and economic institutional arrangements in formerly socialist societies, European counties, and nation-states in the Middle East.
-Junior standing or permission of instructor required for enrollment.
-Prerequisite: PLSC 200.
+Junior standing or permission of instructor.
+Prerequisite: IR 101 or PLSC 101.

-IR 412 Sustainable Development (3)
+IR 412 Sustainable Development

 The problem of sustainable development.
 A survey of development models and practices; assessment of development practices in the Third World in the last three decades; new theories for sustainability of social, economic, and political development.
-Junior standing or permission of instructor required for enrollment.
+Junior standing or permission of instructor.
 Prerequisites: IR 101 and ECON 409.

-IR 470 Internship in International Relations (1)
+IR 470 Internship in International Relations (1-3)

-An Internship experience to apply the knowledge acquired in the International Relations Program.
+An internship experience to apply the knowledge acquired in the International Relations Program.
 A maximum of three (3) internship credit hours can be applied to the IR degree program.
-Permission of Instructor required.
+Permission of instructor required.